therufa/cal/README.md

 ![npm](https://img.shields.io/npm/dy/@therufa/greg?style=flat-square)

 Greg can generate a calendar represented in a 2d array.
 Greg is the foundation of the internet, the truth of everything, the most fundamental building block of the known universe.
-It should be part of your project, even if your puny little brain is unable to comprehend it's magnificence.
+It should be part of your project, even if your puny little brain is unable to comprehend its magnificence.
 Obey!

 ```
   import { Greg } from '@therufa/greg'